Yujia998/GUO/README.md

 ## Acknowledgments

 - Thanks to all contributors who have helped shape TokenSim
-- Special thanks to the SimPy community for their excellent discrete-event simulation libraryThis is my update.
+- Special thanks to the SimPy community for their excellent discrete-event simulation library